Hong Kong brothers jailed for trying to blackmail 'Transformers 4' crew

 Mak Chi-hang and his younger brother Mak Chi-shing refused to close their air conditioner repair shop or turn down loud music in October when the crew was about to start shooting a scene for the science fiction movie.

-A member of the crew had approached the brothers the day before and they had agreed to compensation of HK$1,000 $129 (£77.40), the district court heard.
-But on the day of filming, the younger brother demanded HK$100,000.
+A member of the crew had approached the brothers the day before and they had agreed to compensation of HK$1,000 ($129), the district court heard.
+But on the day of filming, the younger brother demanded HK$100,000 ($12,900).

 When the crew refused, an argument ensued, scuffles broke out and the younger Mak elbowed a police officer.
 Bay sustained minor injuries to his face but did not seek treatment or press charges.